I granatieri

-I granatieri (The Grenadiers) is an 'Neapolitan operetta' in three acts by the Italian composer Vincenzo Valente with a libretto in Italian by Raffaele Della Campa and Joseph Méry.
+I granatieri (The Grenadiers) is a 'Neapolitan operetta' in three acts by the Italian composer Vincenzo Valente with a libretto in Italian by Raffaele Della Campa and Joseph Méry.
 It has been called the first true Italian operetta.

 Performance history

 I granatieri had its world premiere in Turin on 26 October 1889, presented by Luigi Maresca's theatre company.
 Later performances include: